Complex of San Pietro

-Built in the 12th century in an area outside the circle of walls, the Jerusalem hospital and the nearby church of the Holy Sepulcher were the seat, from its construction until 1798, of the Order of the Knights of Jerusalem also known as the Knights of Malta.
-In the fourteenth century it carried out the function of Grand Priory of Lombardy which was responsible for the control of the Order in northern Italy.
+Built in the 12th century in an area outside the city walls, the Jerusalem hospital and the nearby church of the Holy Sepulcher were the seat, from its construction until 1798, of the Order of the Knights of Jerusalem also known as the Knights of Malta.
+In the 14th century it carried out the function of Grand Priory of Lombardy which was responsible for controlling the Order in northern Italy.
 The complex consists of a series of buildings.
 The round church was built between 1110 and 1130.
 Its original dedication to the Holy Sepulcher and its shape place it among the most significant examples of churches built in imitation of the rotunda of the Holy Sepulcher in Jerusalem.
-The Valperga chapel, with a square plan, was built between 1446 and 1467 by the will of the prior Giorgio Valperga and is characterized by notable terracotta friezes attributed by Francesco Filiberti of Alessandria.
-The cloister, with circular pillars and cross vaults with perfect masonry texture, assumed an appearance very similar to that of today only in the 1400s.
-The rooms of the priory house are almost entirely the result of the intervention of 1930-31.
-The Archaeological Museum has been housed in the San Pietro Complex since 1932.
-Consisting largely of four collections donated by citizens of Asti between the late nineteenth and early twentieth centuries, the Museum includes pre-Roman metals, Greek, Magna Graecia and Etruscan ceramics, and a substantial collection of Roman finds: terracotta pottery and oil lamps, cinerary urns, glasses, bronzes.
-Part of the Roman materials comes from funeral objects from 1st century AD tombs found in 1879 on the western outskirts of Asti.
-In the small but significant Egyptian section there are two mummies, the relative anthropomorphic wooden sarcophagi, canopic vases and a collection of amulets, ushàbti, statuettes of divinities and other objects of a religious-funerary nature.
+The Valperga chapel, with a square plan, was built between 1446 and 1467 by order of the prior Giorgio Valperga and is characterized by notable terracotta friezes attributed by Francesco Filiberti of Alessandria.
+The cloister, with circular pillars and cross vaults with a perfect wall texture, took on an appearance very similar to today's only in the 15th century.
+The rooms of the priory house are almost entirely the result of the 1930-31 intervention.
+The Archaeological Museum has been located in the San Pietro Complex since 1932.
+Made up mostly of four collections donated by citizens of Asti between the end of the 19th and the beginning of the 20th century, the Museum includes pre-Roman metals, Greek, Magna Graecia and Etruscan ceramics, and a substantial collection of Roman finds: terracotta pottery and lamps, cinerary urns, glass, bronze.
+Part of the Roman materials comes from funerary objects from 1st century AD tombs found in 1879 on the western outskirts of Asti.
+In the small but significant Egyptian section there are two mummies, the related anthropomorphic wooden sarcophagi, canopic jars and a collection of amulets, ushàbti, figurines of deities and other objects of a religious-funerary nature.